 Housing has been a bright spot of growth amid depressed oil prices and weak exports, but soaring home prices and overvalued markets across Canada are big risks to the economy.
 In October, the federal government introduced new mortgage rules aimed at keeping a lid on growing household debt by introducing a more stringent “stress test” on high-ratio insured mortgages to ensure homebuyers can still meet their payments when interest rates begin to rise.

 Weeks later, the Canada Mortgage and Housing Corporation issued a “red” warning for the country’s housing market, finding “strong evidence of problematic conditions” as house prices climbed faster than income and population growth.

-Although the U.S. Federal Reserve raised its benchmark interest rate in December for the first time in a year, the Bank of Canada signalled it’s in no hurry to follow suit and raise its own key interest rate, noting today that “indicators still point to significant slack in the labour market” compared to our southern neighbours.
+Although the U.S. Federal Reserve raised its benchmark interest rate in December for the first time in a year, the central bank signalled it’s in no hurry to follow suit and implement a Bank of Canada interest rate hike, noting today that “indicators still point to significant slack in the labour market” compared to our southern neighbours.

 In its latest monetary policy report, the BoC said “prospective protectionist trade measures in the United States would have material consequences for Canadian investment and exports,” while noting its modestly hopeful outlook for the Canadian economy doesn’t account for the “full range” of possible policy changes both globally and under the new U.S. president.

 Overall, the bank’s outlook on Canada’s economy is little changed since its last rate announcement in December: its gross domestic product forecast is 2.1% in 2017, compared to its projection of 2% in its October, and it expects the economy to be running at full steam “around mid-2018.”

 That next Bank of Canada interest rate announcement is scheduled for March 1.

 Source: Bank of Canada